Disposal of unwanted medicines

 Pharmacy owners should contact the NHS England appointed waste contractor regarding any queries related to the collection of waste.

-Your Local Pharmaceutical Committee or the NHS England regional team will be able to provide the contact details of the waste contractor.
+Your Local Pharmaceutical Committee or the local NHS contract management team will be able to provide the contact details of the waste contractor.

 From 1st October 2010 some producers of healthcare related waste have been required to assess the composition of the waste they produce and inform their waste contractor, in order to assist in its safe collection and disposal.